babylonlabs-io/rollup-bsn-contracts/SPEC.md

    - Ensure `start_height > last_commit.start_height + last_commit.num_pub_rand - 1` to prevent overlapping ranges

 4. **Storage Operations**: Save the public randomness commitment data:
-   - Create a new `PubRandCommit` struct with provided parameters
+   - Create a new `PubRandCommit` struct with provided parameters and current Babylon epoch
    - Save to the public randomness commitment state using key `(fp_pubkey_hex, start_height)`
-   - Record the current block height as the commitment block height
+   - Record the current Babylon epoch as the commitment epoch for BTC timestamping validation

 #### 5.4.2.
 SubmitFinalitySignature (MUST)